benpariswork/Advanced-Nginx-Deployment/README.md

 - [ ] Configure Backend instances
 - [ ] Configure Load-Balancer
 - [ ] Implement App Protect and DOS
+- [ ] Implement DNS records for this deplotment at benparis.net.
 - [ ] Revise and test for small business deployment.